 Bachelor of Science in Nuclear Medicine Technology

-Coursework in this field combines didactic learning with hands-on laboratory learning.
+Coursework in this program combines didactic learning with hands-on laboratory learning, which allows students develop practical and technical skills.
+Programs emphasize the coursework and experience necessary for achieving certification and entering the field as trained professionals.
 The following are classes that might appear in the curriculum:

 - Anatomy and physiology

 - Radiation chemistry

 - Gamma scintillation camera operation